Pontic Greeks: Architecture and settlements

 Other religious buildings were constructed later.
 Three ruined monasteries lie in Maçka, Trabzon Province: Panagias Soumela Monastery, Saint George Peristereotas Monastery, and Vazelon Monastery.
 These were built during early Byzantine times.
-Vazelon Monastery, for example, was built around 270 CE, and it retained great political and societal importance until its abandonment in 1922/3.
+Vazelon Monastery, for example, was built around 270 AD, and it retained great political and societal importance until its abandonment in 1922/3.
 While St. George Monastery (also called Kuştul Monastery) and Vazelon are abandoned, Sumela is a prominent tourist attraction.

 Pontic Greeks also constructed a number of non-religious buildings during Byzantine times.
 In the 500s, for example, a castle was built in Rize on the order of Justinian I. It was later expanded.
 The old fortress still stands today, serving tourists.

 Later, the Pontians built further churches and castles.
 Balatlar Church is a Byzantine church dating back to 660.
 It lies on the Black Sea coast.
 Despite vandalism and natural deterioration, the church still has old frescoes, which have been of interest to modern historians.
 The actual structure itself may date to Roman times.
 It likely had different uses over the centuries, potentially being a public bath and gymnasium before its use as a church.
 Pottery found at the site dates to the Roman and Hellenistic eras.
 There is also speculation that a piece of the True Cross was found at Balatlar Church; however, it's more likely that the materials found were actually the relics of a saint or other holy person.

 Trabzon has at least three more late Byzantine churches that stand today.
 St. Anne Church, as the name suggests, was dedicated to Saint Anne, the mother of Mary.
 While the actual date of construction is uncertain, it was restored by the Byzantine emperors in 884 and 885.
 It had three apses and a tympanum over the door.
 Unlike many churches in Trabzon, there is no evidence of it being converted into a mosque following Ottoman conquest in 1461.

 Two other structures in Trabzon, built as churches in Byzantine or Trapezuntine times, are now functional mosques.
 The New Friday Mosque, for example, was originally the Hagios Eugenios Church dedicated to Saint Eugenios of Trebizond.
 Another is Fatih Mosque.
 It was originally the Panagia Chrysokephalos church, a cathedral in Trabzon.
 The name is fitting; fatih means "conqueror" in both Ottoman and modern Turkish.

 Another church, Trabzon's Hagia Sophia, was perhaps built by Manuel I Komnenos.
 It was used as a mosque after Turkish conquest; the frescoes may have been covered for Muslim worship.
 Hagia Sophia underwent restoration work in the mid-20th century.

 After European invaders sacked Constantinople in 1204, the Byzantine Empire fractured.
 The Pontus region went into the hands of the Komnenos family, who ruled the new Empire of Trebizond.